-The gross margin percentage is a calculation that shows the proportion of sales comprised of those costs directly related to either the goods sold or services rendered in order to generate sales.
+The gross margin percentage is the money earned from the sale of goods or services, expressed as a percentage.
 The percentage is closely monitored over time to see if a number of possible factors are impacting company profitability.
 If a business typically sells goods, then the gross margin percentage is calculated as:

 If a business typically sells services, then the gross margin percentage is calculated as: